 - If you don't have a Dutch oven, you can use any oven safe pot.
 Or give the breasts a quick sear in a pan on the stovetop, then transfer the chicken and vegetables to a baking pan to finish roasting.

 - There is no need to baste the chicken while its cooking.
-It will be plenty juicy with the addition of the butter under the skin.
+It will be plenty juicy with the addition of the butter under the skin and the broth.
 Also opening the oven will change the temperature of the oven and affect the roasting time.

 - Always use a meat thermometer to test for doneness of 165°F. Insert it into the thickest part of the meat, not touching a bone.